 Campolide Property Insights

-The hillside neighbourhood of Campolide is a progressively up-and-coming district, and investing in a Campolide property will locate you in the heart of Lisbon.
-With its breath-taking views of the city, and the historical Águas Livres Aqueduct in the background, it truly is a picturesque suburb for a second home.
+The hillside neighbourhood of Campolide is a progressively up-and-coming district, and investing in a Campolide property will put you right in the heart of Lisbon.
+With its breathtaking views of the city and the historical Águas Livres Aqueduct as a historical backdrop, it truly is the ideal picturesque suburb for a second home.

-With trendy and artsy districts like Alcantra and Belém only a 10-12 minute drive away, where you can explore the renowned LX Factory and much more.
+With trendy and artsy districts like Alcantara and Belem only a ten minute drive away, you don’t have to go far to explore the renowned LX Factory and much more.
 This welcoming suburb is an attractive district for both local and international residents wanting to buy a Campolide property.

-Both the Campolide train station and the Sete Rios train station allow for easy access into the centre of Lisbon; as well as the rest of Portugal.
-The Sete Rios train station has daily trains running into the Algarve, Alentejo and Porto districts, most of these trips are not only beautifully scenic but a great way to travel locally.
+Both the Campolide and the Sete Rios train stations allow for easy access into the centre of Lisbon and the rest of Portugal.
+The Sete Rios train station has daily services running to the Algarve, Alentejo and Porto districts, most of these trips are not only beautifully scenic but a great way to travel locally.

-There are also a number of local buses which run in and out of Campolide and surrounding areas, especially from the University Campus.
-Owning property in Campolide means home owners get to be close to the action but still live the European, suburban lifestyle.
+There are also a number of local buses that run through Campolide and the surrounding areas, especially from the University Campus.
+Owning property in Campolide means homeowners get to be close to the action but still live the European, suburban lifestyle.

 Sale price distribution in Campolide

 Sale price per sq.m. for each property price in Campolide

 With so many easy and comfortable public transportation options, a Campolide property really does provide home buyers with effortless access into the city centre as well as the rest of the country.